Whiteknight/ParserObjects/docs/v5/earleyexpr_example.md

 # Earley Expression Parsing Example

-In the first [expression parser example](expression_example.md) we showed an expression parser with basic combinator types, and then we shows the same basic example using the [Pratt parser](pratexpr_example.md).
+In the first [expression parser example](expression_example.md) we showed an expression parser with basic combinator types, and then we showed the same basic example using the [Pratt parser](pratexpr_example.md).
 Now we are going to show the same thing with the Earley parser.
 Using the Lexical Grammar, Token type and helper methods from the previous example, we can create an expression-parser using the Earley parser to see how it works.

 First we start by stubbing out our parser: